 After Dheer, Pranjal and I returned from a short vacation, I found Rian wouldn’t take my call, nor reply to my messages.
 Sensing something wrong, I started getting restless and soon I received a brief call from Rian, saying the affair had to stop.
 I was so shocked to hear his emotionless and business-like voice.
 How could he be so insensitive?
 I wanted to shake him, throw loads of abuse at him.
 But he wasn’t available.

 A few days later he called again, and cried saying that “Unless he got my cooperation, he might have to commit suicide.”
 And my cooperation meant forgetting that there was a relationship between us.
 He was hugely burdened with guilt and was seemingly worried about the future of his daughter and the image of the family.

 I felt totally shattered.
 My mind became numb.
 I lost interest in the world around.
 Dheer and my mother-in-law would cajole me and ask what was wrong but I didn’t have the physical strength to speak.
 Mentally I was turning into a wreck.
-All I wanted to know was the reason for this sudden changed behaviour in the man whom I loved more than anybody else in the world.
+All I wanted to know was the reason for this suddenly changed behaviour in the man whom I loved more than anybody else in the world.
 But Rian would say nothing.
 All he did was to keep repeating his words that for the sake of family and for the sake of everybody’s happiness this relationship had to end.

 When I used to tell him about the guilt I suffered, he’d brushed it off.
 Now he has swung 180 degrees and speaks the language I used to.
 I didn’t want to take this lying down.
 I threatened that I wouldn’t leave him, come what may.
 He disconnected the phone abruptly and blocked me.